jakt/JACoreData/README.md

 ### Inserting a Managed Object

-Inserting an object that conforms to the `ManagedObjectType` protocol into the the mananged object context is done by simply calling `insertObject()`
+Inserting an object that conforms to the `ManagedObjectType` protocol into the the mananged object context is done by simply calling `insertObject()`.

 ```swift
 let moc:NSManagedObjectContext = ...